Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: TQS matrix construction

 \subsection{The general construction algorithm}

-The approach taken for the example of the previous section generalizes for a generic TSS representation.
-This procedure to convert a dense matrix into TSS form consists of two phases: an upsweep and a downsweep phase.
+The approach taken for the example of the previous section generalizes for a generic TQS representation.
+This process is described in \cref{alg:construction}.
+The process of converting a dense matrix into TQS form consists of two phases: an upsweep and a downsweep phase.
 In the upsweep phase, one starts at the leaves of the tree and works up towards the root.
 In this process, all the $\Bmat$'s, $\Cmat$'s, and $\Umat$'s are computed.
 In the downsweep phase that follows, one starts at the root of the tree and then works down towards the leaves.
 In this second leg, the $\Pmat$'s, $\Qmat$'s, $\Wmat$'s, and $\Vmat$'s are computed.
+The additional `nomenclature' introduced in \Cref{sec:TQSdefinition} reveals that all of the generators are computed exactly once, thus alluding to any inconsistencies that may occur.